 Improving the lives of individuals and families through Native American culturally appropriate health, affordable housing, and community development services.

 Since 1972, we have been changing lives, strengthening families, and building healthy communities.
 We began as a small grassroots organization operating one program for Native American men in recovery from substance use disorder.
-Today, Native American Connections owns and operates 21 sites throughout Central Phoenix offering a continuum of affordable housing, health, and community development services which touch and change the lives of over 10,000 individuals and families each year.
+Today, Native American Connections owns and operates 22 sites throughout Phoenix offering a continuum of affordable housing, health, and community development services which touch and change the lives of over 10,000 individuals and families each year.

 Our Values are embodied in our work.